Dean-Foulds/ttsky-wokwi-template/docs/info_v2.md

 This makes BNNs particularly attractive for edge AI — deploying neural networks in resource-constrained devices like sensors, cameras, hearing aids, and microcontrollers where battery life and silicon area are the binding constraints.

-Your chip implements this principle directly in custom silicon, which is the most efficient possible form of BNN inference.
+My chip implements this principle directly in custom silicon, which is the most efficient possible form of BNN inference.

 ---